sendbird/SendBird-Desk-iOS-Framework/README.md

 [SBDSKMain setCustomerCustomFields:customerCustomFields completionHandler:^(SBDError * _Nullable error) {
     if (error != nil) {
+        // Error handling.
+    }

     // customer's customFields is rightly set
-        // (or a certain key could get ignored if the key is not defined yet) }
+    // (or a certain key could get ignored if the key is not defined yet) }];
-}];
 ```